pfbrowning/sharereplay-buffer-example/README.md

 });
 ```
 ## ShareReplay(1): Indefinite Buffering
-If you want to perform an operation only once and share the result to any concurrent or subsequent subscribers, then using a ShareReplay with a buffer size of 1 is your best bet.
+If you want to perform an operation only once and share the result to any concurrent or subsequent subscribers, then using a ShareReplay with a buffer size of 1 is a good solution.
 Here we'll demonstrate that the ShareReplay buffer is not cleared when the number of subscribers reaches zero:
 ```typescript
 it('should store the response in a buffer for subsequent subscribers when going through shareReplay, even after refCount reaches 0', () => {
 /* Create an observable which pipes the http request through a shareReplay with buffer size 1